-Full-time doctoral students in Women's Studies will be considered for university-wide scholarships and graduate teaching assistantships.
-Texas Woman's University offers many teaching opportunities in Women's Studies each semester.
+Full-time doctoral students in Multicultural Women's and Gender Studies will be considered for university-wide scholarships and graduate teaching assistantships.
+Texas Woman's University offers many teaching opportunities in Multicultural Women's and Gender Studies each semester.
 Information about graduate assistantships can be found on the Graduate School website.

 Applying for Scholarships at TWU